PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 ## Testing and Validation

-Please refer to the [Testing and Validation Page](../developer-resources/testing.md) for more details
+Please refer to the [Testing and Validation Page](../developer-resources/testing/testing-validation.md) for more details.